jspataro791/PySLCacheDebugger/README.md

 ## Notes

+2/13/2018
+* It appears that [Pillow](https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html#jpeg-2000) might support JPEG2000 codestreams.
+If this can be loaded in-memory, then replacing Glymur with Pillow is the obvious choice.

 2/10/2018
 * Glymur not reading the file from memory is causing serious bottlenecks.
 It takes several minutes to load a 450MB cache file whereas SLCacheViewer took, maybe, 10 seconds.
 * Problem saving files when not running as administrator.